Frequently Asked Questions

 Do I need any special gear to participate?

 No!
-You will need a laptop computer with internet capability, but we will have some extras if you don’t have one.
+You will need a laptop computer with internet capability and some solid walking shoes.
 You will not need camping gear.
 We are committed to providing an accessible experience so field-based activities are chosen with this in mind.
-Field trips will vary each year based on the location of the school and we will provide you with information about the trips ahead of time.